 |Wagner’s bridal chorus from opera Lohengrin is played by Brian May on guitar||A cover of New York, New York by Liza Minnelli is sung by Freddie Mercury|

 Queen and his solo members collaborated during their career in many other soundtracks for movies or musicals, but never in a deep way such as for the Flash Gordon and Highlander projects, since they were not involved or collaborated with directors from the beginning of the movie itself.

 In these examples, they wrote music (mainly one track per movie) and the soundtracks were often a collaboration with other artists, or their tracks were used for a movie, even if the music wasn’t originally conceived for that particular project.

 This kind of soundtracks is the most frequent collaboration used nowadays in movies, where a classical orchestral composition is combined with music from other artists, mainly from rock and pop culture.

 Some of the other projects were the following:

-- Metropolis (1984).
+- Metropolis (1984 – Restored version of the classic 1927 movie).
 Freddie Mercury wrote the song Love Kills

 - Zabou (1986).
 Freddie Mercury wrote the song Hold On for the movie